Just what the doctor ordered: heart-warming and gut-curing Beef Heart Stew.

 - Add peas and stir to heat through

-Browse our Discover Blog for more… soups, salads, and burgers galore!
+Find more Beef Heart Recipes or browse our Discover Blog for more soups, salads, and burgers galore!

 I’m Marisa.
 I’m a certified GAPS™ coach, as well as a wife and mom of 3.
 Overcoming chronic health issues with diet changed my life.
 My mission is to bring you timeless, traditional wisdom to impact your wellbeing today, inspired by the studies of Dr. Weston A. Price.
 I share nourishing recipes, natural remedies, and DIY skincare and home products.
 I am passionate about taking good care of our bodies and our earth.
 Since childhood I’ve had an immense love for everything natural, organic, and lovingly handmade.
 Spending time on a small, family run organic farm, as well as my own family’s homesteading adventures, has taught me so much about love for the land, the plants and animals all around us, and good stewardship with the gifts they provide.